Judging Against the Reference: Uncovering Knowledge-Driven Failures in LLM-Judges on QA Evaluation: Additional Analysis

 \subsection{Manual Inspection of Reasoning Paths}

-Table~\ref{tab:prompting} shows that Chain-of-Thought (CoT) prompting yields even higher RPAG than standard prompting, indicating worse robustness under swapped references.
-To better understand this behavior, we manually inspected the reasoning paths of 50 examples for each of the Type-Preserving and Type-Changing swap settings.
+Table~\ref{tab:prompting} shows that Chain-of-Thought (CoT) prompting exhibits asymmetric behavior across conflict conditions: it reduces vulnerability under \textit{Plausible Swap} but increases vulnerability under \textit{Random Swap}.
+To better understand this behavior, we manually inspected the reasoning paths of 50 examples for the Random Swap settings.
 We focus on instances where the judge produced a correct verdict under standard prompting but switched to an incorrect verdict when CoT prompting was applied.

 As shown in Table~\ref{tab:cot_reasoning}, all inspected reasoning paths exhibit explicit evidence of reference override driven by the model’s parametric knowledge.
 Despite being provided with the reference answer, the judges frequently justify their decisions by appealing to world knowledge that contradicts the reference, ultimately producing incorrect verdicts.
 These observations provide qualitative evidence supporting our quantitative findings, demonstrating that under knowledge conflict, LLM judges systematically prioritize parametric knowledge over the provided reference, even when encouraged to reason explicitly.